istqborg/istqb_product_base/syllabus-example/00-introduction.md

 ## How this Syllabus is Organized {#how-this-syllabus-is-organized}

 There are five chapters with examinable content.
 The top-level heading for each chapter specifies the time for the chapter; timing is not provided below chapter level.
-For accredited training courses, the syllabus requires a minimum of 11.5 hours of instruction divided over at least two days.
+For accredited training courses, the syllabus requires a minimum of XX hours of instruction divided over at least two days.
 The minimum training time distributed across the five chapters as follows:

-* Chapter 1: 60 minutes, Quality Assistance
+* Chapter 1: X minutes, Chapter 1 Name
-  * ISTQB’s definition of quality assistance and how it relates to different quality and testing concepts.
-  * Essential skills to foster a quality mindset and culture.
+  * Chapter 1 details.
+  * Chapter 1 details.
-* Chapter 2: 120 minutes, Improve Quality and Flow in a Value-Driven Organization
+* Chapter 2: X minutes, Chapter 2 Name
-  * Value stream mapping.
-  * Identifying waste as defined in lean methodology.
-  * Chapter 3: 150 minutes, Continuous Improvement of Quality and Testing
-  * Improvement as experiments and learning cycles.
-* Chapter 4: 165 minutes, Organizational Test Strategy in a Value-Driven Organization
-  * Important DevOps practices influencing an organization test strategy.
-  * Aligning test strategy with business and technology strategies.
-  * Collaborative creation and implementation of an organizational test strategy
-* Chapter 5: 195 minutes, Test Process in a Value-Driven Organization Syllabus
-  * Challenging test processes.
-  * Organizing test processes.
+  * Chapter 2 details.
+  * Chapter 2 details.